apache/fury/docs/protocols/java_object_graph_spec.md

 ## Class Meta

-Fury support register class by an optional id, the registration can be used to security check, and identify the class.
+Fury supports to register class by an optional id, the registration can be used for security check and class identification.
-If the class is registered, the class will have a user-provided or an auto-growing unsigned int `class_id`.
+If a class is registered, it will have a user-provided or an auto-growing unsigned int i.e. `class_id`.

 Depending on whether meta share mode and registration is enabled for current class, Fury will write class meta differently.